-The agency approved Gilead Sciences' pill Truvada as a preventive measure for people who are at high risk of acquiring HIV, such as those who have sex with HIV-infected partners.
+The agency approved Gilead Sciences' pill Truvada as a preventive measure for healthy people who are at high risk of acquiring HIV through sexual activity, such as those who have HIV-infected partners.
+The decision comes less than two weeks after the agency approved another landmark product: the first over-the-counter HIV test that Americans can use in the privacy of their homes.

-Gilead Sciences Inc. has marketed Truvada since 2004 as a treatment for people who are infected with the virus.
+Gilead Sciences Inc. has marketed Truvada since 2004 as a treatment for people who are already infected with the virus.
+The once-a-day pill is a combination of two older HIV drugs, Emtriva and Viread.

-But company studies have shown the drug can prevent people from contracting HIV when used as a precautionary measure.
+Starting in 2010, studies showed that the drug could prevent people from contracting HIV when used as a precautionary measure.
 A three-year study found that daily doses cut the risk of infection in healthy gay and bisexual men by 42 percent, when accompanied by condoms and counseling.
+Last year, another study found that Truvada reduced infection by 75 percent in heterosexual couples in which one partner was infected with HIV and the other was not.